Kernel010 in Single precision on Windows crashes with Segfault

 My main interest in this was that not all Jenkins builds fail.
 I now simply changed that the configurations on Windows in single precision are build with GMX_ACCELERATION=none.

-#11 Updated by Peter Kasson about 8 years ago
+#11 Updated by Peter Kasson over 8 years ago

 Erik's comments (and the #923 fix) stand, but you are correct in that no one is using Gromacs on 64-bit windows yet to my knowledge.
 We did some test builds for FAH, but the cores there remain 32-bit at the moment.
 That's something we should change (memory limitations with 32-bit get in the way), but it hasn't happened yet.